-Several administrative levels are necessary for the management of the NTN and AIRMoN-wet site support, sample analysis, and data handling.
-The principal investigator for NADP is the NADP Program Coordinator who reports directly to the ISWS Chief and is also responsible to the NADP Executive Committee.
-The NADP CAL Director/Assistant Coordinator reports to the NADP Coordinator and is responsible for seeing that all laboratory activities follow the requirements defined in the CAL Statement of Work.
+The CAL Director reports to the NADP Program Coordinator who reports directly to the ISWS Chief and is also responsible to the NADP Executive Committee.
+The NADP CAL Director/Assistant Coordinator is responsible for seeing that all laboratory activities follow the requirements defined in the CAL Work Plan.
 Figure 1 shows a current organizational chart for the NADP CAL.

-The QA Specialist for the NADP CAL is responsible for monitoring the overall quality of the laboratory.
-The QA Specialist performs QA/QC duties as assigned by the CAL Director.
-This QAP outlines specifics of these duties.
-Annually, the QA Specialist writes and presents the NADP Network Operations Subcommittee (NOS) with a detailed QA report summarizing QA/QC activities for the preceding year.
+The QA Specialist for the NADP CAL is responsible for monitoring the overall quality of the laboratory operations.
+The QA Specialist serves on the NADP's Quality Assurance Advisory Group (QAAG).
+The QA Specialist performs QA/QC duties as specified by this QAP, and additional duties requested by the CAL Director.
+The QA Specialist is independent of the analysis of the samples, but is involved with troubleshooting and quality control in the laboratory.
+Annually, the QA Specialist writes and presents the NADP subcommittees with a detailed QA report summarizing QA/QC activities for the preceding year.